Squidgets: Sketch-based Widget Design for Scene Manipulation: Implementation

-While the squidget framework supports a wide range of implementations for a variety of applications and workflows, in this section we discuss details for all aspects of an implementation with the 3D animation system {\em Maya} 2024's C++ API.
-User input can be provided by a mouse, track-pad, or Wacom Cintiq 24HD Touch tablet.
+The squidget framework supports a range of implementations for a variety of applications and workflows.
+Here, we present details for an implementation\footnote{\url{https://github.com/ohnooj/squidgets}} within the 3D animation system {\em Maya} 2024.
+User stroke input is provided by a mouse, track-pad, or Wacom Cintiq 24HD Touch tablet.

-There are two modes to our squidget framework: {\em create}, dealing with the creation/deletion of squidgets and their association with scene attributes; and {\em control} dealing with the interactive stroke-based manipulation of scene attributes.